-Knockin Parish Council as sole trustee to Knockin Village Hall cares to ensure the security of personal data.
+The Parish Council cares to ensure the security of personal data.
 We make sure that your information is protected from unauthorised access, loss, manipulation, falsification, destruction or unauthorised disclosure.
 This is done through appropriate technical measures and appropriate policies.

 We will only keep your data for the purpose it was collected for and only for as long as is necessary, after which it will be deleted.